Daniel-KM/Omeka-S-module-SingleSignOn/README.md

     planning (anyway your users will warn you).

 - Identity Provider:
+  - The identity provider can be a federation of identity providers, in which case the config is automatic.
+If you have a federation not implemented in the module, you can set it in the Omeka config/local.config.php under key `[singlesignon][federations]`.
+    When a federation is set, the locally defined idps are still available, merged in a single list.
   - Identity provider metadata url: When set, the form will be automatically filled and updated each day, in particular for the certificate.
 It is recommended to fill it.
 When enable, there is a shortcut to get these public